 Recent Legal Developments

 A discussion of recent court and grievance decisions affecting school employees and their ramifications for the members of the Association.

-The workshop will focus on a discussion of the current situation with long-range plans for the insurance program.
-This session will include current and proposed plan changes.
+The workshop will focus on a discussion of the current situation with long-range plans for the insurance program and includes current and proposed plan changes.